Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Benchmark Experiments

 \subsection{Comparisons with prior work}

+We next sought to compare NEA directly against other \ac{NDP} algorithms from the literature.
+It is common practice in this literature to report results on the Mandl and Mumford benchmarks only for the operator perspective ($\alpha=0.0$) and the passenger perspective ($\alpha=1.0$), so in this section we compare NEA against other algorithms only on these two settings of $\alpha$.

 While conducting the experiments of \autoref{subsec:baseline}, we observed that after 400 iterations the cost of NEA's best-so-far network $\mathcal{R}_\text{best}$ was still decreasing from one iteration to the next.
-In order to make a fairer comparison with other methods from the literature on the Mandl and Mumford benchmarks, we performed a further set of experiments where we ran NEA with $IT=4,000$ instead of $400$, for the operator perspective ($\alpha=0.0$) and the passenger perspective ($\alpha=1.0$).
-In addition, because we observed better performance from RC-EA for $\alpha = 1.0$, we also ran RC-EA with $IT=4,000$ for $\alpha=1.0$, and we include these results in the comparison.
+We thus performed a further set of experiments where we ran NEA with $IT=4,000$ instead of $IT=400$.
+In addition, because we observed good results from RC-EA at $\alpha = 1.0$, we ran RC-EA with $IT=4,000$ at $\alpha = 1.0$, and we include these results in the comparison below.
+On a desktop computer with a 2.4 GHz Intel i9-12900F processor and an NVIDIA RTX 3090 graphics processing unit (used to accelerate our neural net computations), NEA takes about 10 hours for each 4,000-iteration run on Mumford3, the largest environment, while RC-EA takes about 6 hours.

+By comparison, on Mumford3, \cite{mumford2013new} report no running times; \cite{zervas2024solving} run their algorithm for 3 hours; \cite{kilic2014demand} do not report total running time, but take 8 hours just to construct the initial network; \cite{ahmed2019hyperheuristic} run their algorithm for 10 hours; and \cite{john2014routing} and \cite{husselmann2023improved} run theirs for more than two days.
+So NEA with $IT=4,000$ falls near the middle of the distribution of computational costs of methods we compare it with, making this a fair comparison.

-\autoref{tab:benchmark_pp} and \autoref{tab:benchmark_op} present the results of these experiments on the Mandl and Mumford benchmarks, alongside results reported on these benchmarks in comparable recent work.
+\autoref{tab:benchmark_pp} and \autoref{tab:benchmark_op} present the results of these $IT=4,000$ runs on the Mandl and Mumford benchmarks, alongside results reported on these benchmarks in comparable recent work.
 As elsewhere, the results we report for NEA and RC-EA are averaged over ten runs with different random seeds; the same set of ten trained policies used in the experiments of \autoref{subsec:baseline} and \autoref{subsec:ablations} are used here in NEA.
-In addition to the average trip time $C_p$ and total route time $C_o$, these tables present metrics of how many transfers between routes were required by the networks.
-These are labeled $d_0$, $d_1$, $d_2$, and $d_{un}$. $d_i$ with $i \in \{0, 1, 2\}$ is the percentage of all passenger trips that required $i$ transfers between routes; while $d_{un}$ is the percentage of trips that require more than two transfers: $d_{un} = 100 - (d_0 + d_1 + d_2)$.
+In addition to the average trip time $C_p$ and total route time $C_o$, these tables present $d_0$, $d_1$, $d_2$, and $d_{un}$, which indicate how many transfers between routes passengers had to make when using the transit network: $d_i$ with $i \in \{0, 1, 2\}$ is the percentage of all passenger trips that required $i$ transfers, while $d_{un}$ is the percentage of trips that require more than two transfers: